-Raw catch rates gradually increased from below 60 kg/h to 65-70 kg/h from 2017-2020, and to about 80 kg/h in 2023-24, although catch rate declined in 2022-23 (Figure 6).
-Standardised catch rates have also increased, particularly driven by higher catch rates at Levys, but standardised catch rates have also been more variable and remained lower, particularly at Mills, the Cutting and Thunder Point.
+Raw and standardised catch rates gradually increased from below 60 kg/h to 70-80 kg/h in 2023-24, and are above 80 kg/h to December in 2024-25, but with catch remaining at the lower catch rate Thunder Point (Figure 6).
+Standardised catch rates have also increased, particularly driven by higher catch rates at Levys and Killarney.
+With a reduced size limit in Mills, Killarney and Cutting, catch rates have been mostly stable.

-The average length of abalone landed increased from 136.1 mm after the recommencement of fishing in 2011-12, and reached a peak during 2014 at 142.1 mm, coincident with the first of larger catches at Levys, before declining to a low in 2017 of 138.1 mm, and increasing to another peak in 2019 of 143.9 mm (Figure 6).
-In contrast, the standardised length of abalone $\geq$ 135 mm has been more stable but has still increased in recent years.
+The average length of abalone landed increased from 136.1 mm after the recommencement of fishing in 2011-12, and reached a peak during 2014 at 142.1 mm, coincident with the first of larger catches at Levys, before declining to a low in 2024-25 co-incident with the size limit reduction in 3 reefcodes, where average lengths have declined particularly in Mills and Killarney (Figure 6 and Reefcode Report).
+In contrast, the standardised length of abalone \geq 135 mm has been more stable.
+Average length has also recently declined at Levys, together with an increase in the frequency of smaller abalone landed (see Reefcode Report).